 Three Councillors (annually appointed by Council in September).
 If any of the appointed Councillors are unable to attend meetings of this Committee, that Councillor must arrange for an alternative Councillor to represent them.

-Business Representation
+Business and Community Representation

-Five representatives from the local business industry One representative from Regional Development Australia One arts/culture representative
+Six representatives from the local business industry and/or community One representative from Regional Development Australia One arts/culture representative